 Deploying enterprise apps

 Enterprise apps usually fall into one of two categories: apps you deploy to users outside of your company (including customers and business partners), and apps you deploy only to users within your company.

 If you want to make your app available to people outside of your company, your best option is to list the app in the Windows Store.
 In that case, you can follow the regular process for submitting an app.

-If you’re writing a proprietary line-of-business app, it’s likely that you want to deploy it yourself within your copmany—a process called sideloading.
+If you’re writing a proprietary line-of-business app, it’s likely that you want to deploy it yourself within your company—a process called enterprise sideloading.
 Sideloaded apps do not need to be published to the Windows Store, and they can be developed without using a registered Windows Store developer account.

 Here are the steps you follow to deploy apps through enterprise sideloading.